focus-editor/focus/LOG.md

 - BUG: When reloading file from disk (refresh_buffer_from_disk) make sure to remove crlf (until it's supported at least)

-- Keymap: add a "nothing" function (this is for merging)

 - Hide scrollbars unless scrolling or hovering over editor
 - Search in buffer:
     - When pressing up/down to switch to prev/next result, don't wrap (but do wrap when using Enter - what else to go back?)